arkhn/fhir-pipe/GET_STARTED.md

 docker exec -ti arkhn-pipe-mimic /bin/bash
 ```

-You can now directly go to **3.
-Launch the pipe**.
+You can now directly go to **[3 Launch the pipe](#3-launch-the-pipe)**.

-## 2.B Manual Setup
+## 2-B Manual Setup

-If you're not experienced with the project, we recommend that you first go through the **2.A Docker Setup**.
+If you're not experienced with the project, we recommend that you first go through the **[2.A Docker Setup](#2-a-docker-setup)**.
 We still use Docker to get the MIMIC database set up along with the database where the FHIR data will be stored, but the ETL will be run from your local computer.

 Open `docker-compose.yml` to check that the local ports used are not used by your current apps.
 ```